 The Black-Tie Dress

 The wedding circuit that started in your 20s shows no signs of slowing now, only friends in their 30s are throwing even fancier affairs.
 For this reason and so many more — like that random black-tie gala for your significant other's work — you need a formal dress, like this BCBG Max Azria Kailo draped one-shoulder gown ($298), in your arsenal.
-Like actually in your closet — not one your borrowing from your big sis.
+Like actually in your closet — not one you're borrowing from your big sis.